TPeschel/SyntheaHapiTestEnvironment/README.md

 $ ./send_resources_to_server.sh
 ```

-### 6. Do whatever you want
+### 6. Do whatever you want!

 ...

 ### N-th.
 When it is no longer needed kill the Server!
-Change into first shell where the server was started in and press *CTRL-c*
+Change into first shell where the server was started in and press *CTRL-c*!

 ## For now on